steux/happybird/README.md

 # Paul's HappyBird.
 A colorful game for the Atari 2600.

-Paul's HeppyBird has been written in C using cc2600.
+Paul's HappyBird has been written in C using cc2600.
 It's a 16KB ROM (classical ATARI bankswitching scheme) that has been tested on Harmony cart and PlusCart (but in PAL version only).